nus-cs2103/website-base/admin/policies-fragment.md

 * How is this graded?
 * Can I use X instead of Y for the project?
 * Where can I find details about [some aspect of the course]?

-**Side note: All technical help requests should be posted in the forum (or sent to the course email)** too.
-Tutors are not allowed to help with them either.
 </div>

 <div id="policy-teamSize">

-As most of the work is graded individually, team sizes of 4 or 6 are not expected to affect your grade.
-While managing larger teams is harder, larger teams have more collective know-how, which can cancel each other.
-We'll give some consideration when grading 3-person teams.
+As most of the work is graded individually, team sizes of 4/5/6 are not expected to affect your grade.
+For example, while managing larger teams is harder, larger teams have more collective know-how, which can cancel each other.
+However, we give some special consideration when grading 3-person teams.

 </div>